ole00/afterburner/README.md

   <pre>
   ./afterburner b -co X
   </pre>
-  Where X is a number from -20 (representing -0.2V offset) to value 25 (representing +0.25V offset).
+  Where X is a number from -32 (representing -0.32V offset) to value 32 (representing +0.32V offset).
 If your multimeter reads 12.1V and the reading on the text console shows 12.00V you need to set positive offset of +0.1V ('-co 10').
 If your multimeter reads 11.85V and the reading on the text console shows 12.05V you need to set negative offset of -0.2V ('-co -20').
-After setting the calibration offset, the readings on your multimeter should read the same values as the text on the console (+/- 0.05V).
+After setting the calibration offset, the readings on your multimeter should ideally read the same values as the text on the console (+/- 0.05V).
 The calibration is then done.
-If (when specifying negative offset value) the calibration fails, turn the MT3608 Pot about 10-15 degrees counter-clockwise (to rise the VPP a tiny bit) and re-do the Calibration step 4.
+If (when specifying negative offset value) the calibration fails, turn the MT3608 Pot about 10-15 degrees counter-clockwise (to rise the VPP a tiny bit) and re-do the Calibration step 3.

   * Note that if you use your calibrated Afterburner board with a different Arduino (made by a different company or slightly different design), you may need to re-do the calibration.